markomanninen/llmmanugen/chatgpt_ada_manual.md

 **Dynamic Traversal**: The Manuscript class allows for both linear and non-linear navigation through the manuscript's sections.
 Whether you want to jump to a specific section or move sequentially, this feature offers the flexibility needed for effective content generation.

-**Content and Metadata Management**: Not only can you add and modify content within each section, but you can also include prompt directives like instructions, guidelines, and constraints.
-This feature automates the addition of timestamps, providing a detailed account of when each section was created or updated.
+**Content and Metadata Management**: You can add and modify content within each section, such as created, updated, and compeleted timestamps.
+You can also include prompt directives like instructions, guidelines, and constraints.

+A well-defined and properly used prompt serves as the entry point for all functionalities, encapsulating user-defined directives that guide the behavior of the language models content generation.
+It acts as a set of instructions ensuring that the generated content meets user-defined criteria, be it length, tone, or subject matter.

 **Search Functionality**: The class offers robust search capabilities, enabling users to find specific content or sections based on various criteria.
 This functionality is crucial for large manuscripts where pinpointing a specific section can be time-consuming.